dcellison/phi/grammar/orthography.md

 ### diphthongs

-these are the valid vowel diphthongs in φ.
+these are the only valid vowel diphthongs in φ.

 | allophone | grapheme
 | --------- | --------